AlicornLunaa/draft_engine/README.md

 - [ ] Create basic player and ship
 - [ ] Create planets and gravity
 - [ ] Create landable planets

+## Theories
+- Planets dont need a collider, allowing them to be massive.
+    This is because to keep within the 0.1-10 meter guidelines of box2d, only physics objects should be simulated.
+    Planets will be converted to individual edge shape colliders as the player 'enters' a planet scene.